memcachier/docs/heroku_articles/spring-boot-memcache.md

 ### Cache expensive database queries

 Memcache is often used to cache expensive database queries.
-In this simple example we do not have any expensive queries but for the sake learning, let's assume that getting all tasks from the database is an expensive operation.
+In this simple example we do not have any expensive queries but for the sake of learning, let's assume that getting all tasks from the database is an expensive operation.

 To cache the Task queries we will extend the `TaskRepository` with methods that implement caching.
-Extending a repository in Spring Boot invloves three steps:
+Extending a repository in Spring Boot involves three steps:

 1. Build an interface with the methods that should be added to the `TaskRepository` in `src/main/java/com/memcachier/tutorial/CachedTaskRepository.java`: